 2. Empirical Creativity: Fire bullets, then cannonballs

-Instead of big leap innovations, 10X companies “fire bullets, then cannonballs” to try out new products, technologies, services, and processes.
+In Great by Choice, Jim Collins states that instead of big leap innovations, 10X companies “fire bullets, then cannonballs” to try out new products, technologies, services, and processes.

 The bullets are experiments – low-cost, low-risk, low-distraction tests – to see what works and what doesn’t.
 Instead of trying to predict the future, experiment and test the waters.
 What simple experiment can you try that will prove you right or wrong?
 What bullets have already been tried by competitors?